 Make This English Toffee Recipe That Will Make Guests Weak in the Knees

 Claire Thomas here, with my first treat in a six-part video series of mouth-watering deliciousness with Brit + Co called Crave.
-English toffee is the epitome of the Christmas season (my family starts whipping up batches the day after Thanksgiving!) and something I look forward to nibbling each year.
-Nothing is sadder than reaching for a piece of toffee and finding the tin empty, so use this English toffee recipe to make as much as your cupboards will hold to get you through December.
-What’s more, when you cook this up, your kitchen will be filled with the scent of butter, sugar and holiday spirit.
+English toffee is something I look forward to nibbling each year.
+Nothing is sadder than reaching for a piece of toffee and finding the tin empty, so use this English toffee recipe to make as much as your cupboards will hold.
+What’s more, when you cook this homemade candy, your kitchen will be filled with the scent of butter and sugar.

 - 1 pound unsalted butter